salesforce/base-components-recipes/README.md

 - **Where can I see more examples on how to use Lightning Web Components?**

-  For examples on running Lightning Web Components on Salesforce platform, visit [lwc-recipes](https://github.com/trailheadapps/lwc-recipes/).
-For more sample apps using Lightning Web Components, visit https://trailhead.salesforce.com/sample-gallery.
-To experience Lightning Web Components on any platform, visit https://lwc.dev.
+  * For examples on running Lightning Web Components on Salesforce platform, visit [lwc-recipes](https://github.com/trailheadapps/lwc-recipes/).
+  * For more sample apps using Lightning Web Components, visit https://trailhead.salesforce.com/sample-gallery.
+  * To experience Lightning Web Components on any platform, visit https://lwc.dev.

 - **How do I create a Lightning Web Component?**

   See the [Quick Start: Lightning Web Components](https://trailhead.salesforce.com/content/learn/projects/quick-start-lightning-web-components/create-a-hello-world-lightning-web-component) Trailhead project.
+The [Lightning Web Components Developer Guide](https://developer.salesforce.com/docs/component-library/documentation/lwc) is also a great resource.